metarex-media/mrx-tool/HELP.md

 ### The manifest

+The manifest logs the history of the metadata, including previous MRX iterations and previous manifests.

 As the mrx file is encoded, an extra metadata component is generated in the file called the manifest.
 The manifest logs the sha256 hash and other optional metadata about the individual pieces of metadata in the mrx file.
 The order of